RusLanParty/PrecisionAirstrikes/README.md

   <li>Engage the jet camera by pressing R (configurable via .ini file)</li>
   <li>Addon planes are fully supported for a personalized experience</li>
 </ul>
-<p>Unleash devastating airstrikes and experience the thrill of commanding aerial firepower in GTA V with Precision Airstrikes.
-Take control, mark your targets, and watch as chaos unfolds from the skies.
-Share your custom sounds in the comments to contribute to the mod's growing archive.
-Get ready to dominate the skies and leave a trail of destruction in your wake.</p>

 Changelog: